BS Degree Program Mission, Educational Objectives & Student Outcomes

 Adapt to new technologies, tools, and methodologies to remain current in the field of computer science.

-BS Degree Student Outcomes
+BS in CS Program Student Outcomes

 ABET/CAC Outcomes

 A1.
-Analyze a complex computing problem and to apply principles of computing and other relevant disciplines to identify solutions.
+Analyze a complex computing problem and apply principles of computing and other relevant disciplines to identify solutions.

 SMALC/SACS outcome: SA